corda/corda/docs/source/oracles.rst

 that parameter class and an instance of whatever the result of the ``query`` is (``BigDecimal`` above).

 The ``NodeInterestRates.Oracle`` allows querying for multiple ``Fix``-es but that is not necessary and is provided for the convenience of callers who might need multiple and can do it all in one query request.
-Likewise the *deadline* functionality is optional and can be avoided initially.

 Let's see what parameters we pass to the constructor of this oracle.

 .. sourcecode:: kotlin

-   class Oracle(val identity: Party, private val signingKey: PublicKey, val clock: Clock) = TODO()
+   class Oracle(private val services: ServiceHub)

 Here we see the oracle needs to have its own identity, so it can check which transaction commands it is expected to sign for, and also needs the PublicKey portion of its signing key.
-Later this PublicKey will be passed to the KeyManagementService to identify the internal PrivateKey used for transaction signing.
+Later this PublicKey will be passed to the `KeyManagementService` to identify the internal PrivateKey used for transaction signing.
-The clock is used for the deadline functionality which we will not discuss further here.

 Assuming you have a data source and can query it, it should be very easy to implement your ``query`` method and the parameter and ``CommandData`` classes.